FrederikSchjerbeck/CarGame/README.md

 A game window will open.
 Use the left and right arrow keys to move your car.
 Collect the green money blocks to earn points and grab yellow equipment boxes for extra gear.
 Hitting a red obstacle subtracts money.
 The current scores are displayed in the top-right corner.
 The timer in the top-left corner shows how long you have survived.
 The road has four lanes with sidewalks and simple buildings on the sides.

+Cars appear most often, followed by small money, large money and finally the yellow equipment crates.